opencog/learn/scm/attic/README.md

     and so provides a better platform.
 So, this older parser is now obsolete.
 BTW, so is the sheaf code.

+* __mpg-parse__: The newer, matrix-api batch-processing MST/MPG
+    parsing and counting code.
+The LG parser does all the counting.
+    The problem with this code is it uses the matrix API, which is truly great, but has issues: (1) slow, causes oceans of scheme GC, (2) does not have an Atomese API, and cannot be pipeline processing.

 * __pair-count__: older pair-counting code.
 It tried to do too much, was too general.
 Thus, too complex.
 We now know exacly how to do
     pair-counting: simply and directly.
 The older proof-of-concept